haiku/website/content/blog/pulkomandy/2024-02-28_so_you_want_to_help_with_webkit.md

 tags = ["WebKit", "webpositive"]
 +++

-*This blog post is copied from [a forum post](https://discuss.haiku-os.org/t/my-progress-on-webkit2-port/11653/64) PulkoMandy made*
+{{< alert-info This blog post is copied from [a forum post](https://discuss.haiku-os.org/t/my-progress-on-webkit2-port/11653/64) PulkoMandy made.
+It is reproduced here on the website to make it easier to find and reference. >}}

 I heard that some more people may be interesting in helping with WebKit.
 So here is a summary of the current state, the things I think need work, or the possible future paths to explore.